 5. Get employees involved.

-Research shows that the impact of hanging art on employee performance doesn't diminish over time.
-So hanging a motivating image today can increase productivity tomorrow - and a month from tomorrow.
+Research shows that the impact of art on employee performance doesn't diminish over time.
+Hanging a motivating image today can increase productivity tomorrow - and a month from tomorrow.
 Yet while there's no need to rotate art regularly, you might want to engage employees in the process.
 Hosting a spring-cleaning event where you refresh the office décor with new images is an easy, low-cost way to show workers that you care about their input and want to make sure that they're satisfied with their surroundings.